-Leads: MCDGS, MCPS, Montgomery Planning
+Leads: MCDGS, MCPS

-B-4c: Revise minimum acreage requirements for school sites to facilitate smaller school footprints better integrated into adjacent communities.
+B-4C: Encourage MCPS to revise minimum acreage requirements for school sites and consider co-location opportunities to facilitate smaller school footprints that are better integrated into adjacent communities.

 Minimum acreage requirements can discourage the use of smaller sites and buildings that are embedded within walkable neighborhoods in favor of larger tracts at the edge of the community that are less conducive for walking.
 Revising minimum acreage requirements would allow more walkable infill parcels to be considered for schools, making it more likely that future students will walk to school.
+Increasing the likelihood that students will walk to school has numerous benefits, including operational savings from reduced busing and reduced transportation emissions.